 Independent disability advocacy services are extremely important to people who have a disability and who are trying to get their rights.
 They are provided by several independent disability advocacy agencies federally funded by the Australian Government Department of Social Services under the National Disability Advocacy Program and also others that are state-funded.
 Disability Advocacy Victoria is the peak body representing independent disability advocacy agencies (for further information, see www.disabilityadvocacyvic.org.au).

-OPA can provide advice and assistance, can investigate and advocate on behalf of people with a disability (ss 15, 16 GA Act).
-OPA advocates in “best interests”.
+OPA can provide advice and assistance, and can investigate and advocate on behalf of people with a disability (ss 15, 16 GA Act).
+OPA advocates in people’s “best interests”.
 It coordinates the Community Visitors Program (created under the MH Act 2014, Disability Act and Health Services Act 1988 (Vic)), and the independent third person (ITP) program (created under Police Operating Procedures).
-(For more information, see Disability: asserting your rights and Disability and criminal justice.)
-(For the OPA’s contact details, see “Contacts”.)
+(For more information, see Disability asserting your rights and Disability and criminal justice.)

 When people are unable, because of their disability, to make decisions for themselves, guardians and administrators may be appointed by the Guardianship List of the Victorian Civil and Administrative Tribunal (VCAT).
 A guardian makes “lifestyle” decisions, such as those relating to health, accommodation or access to services.
 An administrator makes financial and legal decisions.
 For more information, see Guardianship and medical treatment.